 During the first six quarters of enrollment, the student gains contact with faculty in the program and acquires the general competence and background necessary for advanced work through a series of required core courses.
 The comprehensive and general examinations follow this part of the program.
 The second part of the program involves research and completion of an acceptable dissertation project.
-Appropriate time for completion of the entire program is four to six years.
+Ideal time for completion of the entire program is five to six years.

 - Complete the core curriculum.

 - Submit an acceptable PhD dissertation; present a seminar based on the dissertation.

 a) A student with a limited background in biological anthropology must complete, upon entry to the program:

 BIO A 502 (6 credits) Preceptorial Reading in Biological Anthropology.

 b) If, in the view of the chair (advisor), a student has a limited background in other subfields of anthropology, the student must complete, as soon as possible, either or both of the following: